 F = The free opening area in square feet (m2).

 G = The mass of refrigerant in pounds (kg) in the largest system, any part of which is located in the machinery room.

 1105.6.1 Discharge location.
 The discharge of the air shall be to the outdoors in accordance with Chapter 5.
 Exhaust from mechanical ventilation systems shall be discharged not less than 20 feet (6096 mm) from a property line or openings into buildings.

 1105.6.2 Makeup air.
 Provisions shall be made for makeup air to replace that being exhausted.
 Openings for makeup air shall be located to avoid intake of exhaust air.
-Supply and exhaust ducts to the machinery room shall serve no other area, shall be constructed in accordance with Chapter 5 and shall be covered with corrosion-resistant screen of not less than 1/4-inch ( 6.4 mm) mesh.
+Supply and exhaust ducts to the machinery room shall not serve any other area, shall be constructed in accordance with Chapter 5 and shall be covered with corrosion-resistant screen of not less than ¼-inch ( 6.4 mm) mesh.

 2. A volume required to limit the room temperature rise to 18°F (10°C) taking into account the ambient heating effect of all machinery in the room.

 1188.8.131.52 Quantity-emergency conditions.
 Upon actuation of the refrigerant detector required in Section 1105.3, the mechanical ventilation system shall exhaust air from the machinery room in the following quantity: